-Unlike most of us, the expression “it’s not brain surgery,” does not apply to internationally recognized researcher E. Antonio Chiocca, MD, PhD.
+Unlike most of us, the expression “it’s not brain surgery,” does not apply to internationally recognized researcher E. Antonio Chiocca, MD, Ph.D.
 As chair of the recently created Department of Neurological Surgery at The Ohio State University, he has been hailed as a leading investigator in the use of gene therapies for brain tumors and other central nervous system disorders.
-Additionally he’s the Dardinger Family Professor of Neurosurgical Oncology at the Arthur G. James Cancer Hospital and Richard J. Solove Research Institute.
+Additionally, he’s the Dardinger Family Professor of Neurosurgical Oncology at the Arthur G. James Cancer Hospital and Richard J. Solove Research Institute.

 The native of Padua, Italy meets challenges head-on.
-One of the main focuses of his research is on glioblastoma multiforme, a cancerous tumor which attack the brain.
+One of the main focuses of his research is on glioblastoma multiforme, a cancerous tumor that attack the brain.
 “This type of cancer affects 18,000 Americans a year, and there’s very little effective therapy,” he says.
 “We’re working with different kinds of research, such as viruses that will turn into drugs and seek out and destroy cancer cells.”